aadenboy/EsolangInterpreters/README.md

 }
 ```

-A rudimentary compiler for the programmer-friendly version of Iterate described at https://esolangs.org/wiki/Iterate/Compilation is also available as `IterateCompiler.lua`, taking an input program and outputting a compiled version as `out.it`.
+A rudimentary compiler for the programmer-friendly version of Iterate described at https://esolangs.org/wiki/Iterate/Compilation is also available as `compiler.lua`, taking an input program and outputting a compiled version as `out.it`.

+`iterstring.lua` turns a string into a sequence of character prints, optimizing wherever possible, outputting to `out.it`.

 ## Crypten
-`Crypten.lua` is a basic runner.
+`interpreter.lua` is a basic runner.
 It simply takes the program to run as the first argument.